Building Personas: How Well Do You Know Your Target Customer?

 When you’re trying to promote your business and reach new customers, digital marketing offers a wide range of possibilities.
-Through channels such as social media, search advertising, and blogging, businesses have access to a broader range of prospective customers.
+Through channels such as social media, search advertising, and SEO, businesses have access to a broader range of prospective customers.
 The potential to reach a huge audience online can lead to the temptation to try and reach as many people as possible, but when it comes to choosing your audience, bigger isn’t always better.

 In our last blog, we discussed the importance of knowing your audience before starting a new marketing campaign, and using a persona to define that audience.
 Now, we’ll explore the process of creating a customer persona a bit more in depth.

 What is A Persona?

 A persona is a fictional representation of your ideal customer that helps you develop messaging that captures his or her attention.
 Though fictional, your persona should be supported by real data, typically collected through researching your current customers.
 In general, personas include information such as:

 - Demographic Information such as age, income, and geographic location

 - Goals and Challenges that your customer might have, and how you can help them achieve their goals or overcome their challenges

 - Obstacles that may stand between them and a purchase decision, such as concerns about cost or misconceptions about your product or industry

 To create the most effective persona, it’s important to start with some real research.
 Often, there can be a huge difference between who we think our core customer is and who our core customer actually is.
 Before you start developing customer personas, spend time learning more about your existing customers.
 Through resources, such as your website analytics, social media, and customer surveys, you can gather crucial information about your customer base.

 To help guide the process, here are a few tips to keep in mind: